Poincar\'e-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Transit Complex to Real Space--Time

+As indicated, a symmetry-breaking mechanism should be formulated so that only (the prior to symmetry breaking) standard model gauge fields, the graviton, and perhaps a scalar Higgs field become or remain massless.
+All other massive fields should be effectively suppressed or decoupled at lower energy regimes.
+The emerging symmetry might not be a complete CPE.

-Is there also the possibility of gaining afterwards a contribution to the kinetic term through the differential representation of generators $T_\mu, \bar{T}_\nu$?
-Is it plausible that a combination of say ${\hat{P}_\tau}+{\hat{P}^*_\tau}$ and ${T_\tau}+{\hat{T}_\tau}$ could become the emerging space--time translation?
-Now, $T_\mu, \bar{T}_\nu$ carry $T_{[o]}$ ( or U(1)) charge.
-This does not seem to lead to any sensible model unless such a $U(1)$ symmetry is broken.
-For greater gauge symmetries than $U(1)$, it might happen that just the unbroken components might contribute to the effective emerging space--time translations.
-If we replace $T_\mu, \bar{T}_\nu$ by $RT_\mu, R\bar{T}_\nu$ respectively in the NPE algebra (\ref{Dim0Start})--(\ref{PPMTs}) or in the Lorentz extension NLE (\ref{Dim0Start})--(\ref{Dim0End}) we see that commutators of generators in $\{\hat{P}_{\mu},\hat{P}^*_{\mu}, \Phi,\bar{\Phi}, T_\mu, \bar{T}_\nu\}$ in these modified algebras give terms of order $1/R$ of themselves for the modified NPE, while they produce terms of order $1/R^2$ of the remaining generators of the Lorentz extension in both the modified NPE or NLE.
-That is, they are highly suppressed for large $R$.
-The mechanism for departing from a Non--contracted Poincare extension (such as NPE), or from a modified Lorentz extension (such as NLE) will determine if there is actually a stage where the CLE is prevalent.
+Is it conceivable to subsequently obtain a contribution to the kinetic term through the differential representation of generators $T_\mu, \bar{T}_\nu$?
+Could a combination, such as ${\hat{P}_\tau}+{\hat{P}^*_\tau}$ and ${T_\tau}+{\hat{T}_\tau}$, potentially emerge as the effective space-time translation?
+Notably, $T_\mu, \bar{T}_\nu$ carry $T_{[o]}$ (or U(1)) charge.
+However, this scenario does not seem to lead to a sensible model unless such a $U(1)$ symmetry is broken.
+In the case of larger gauge symmetries than $U(1)$, it is plausible that only the unbroken and chargeless components might contribute to the effective emerging space-time translations.

+Replacing $T_\mu, \bar{T}_\nu$ with $RT_\mu, R\bar{T}_\nu$ in the NPE algebra (\ref{Dim0Start})--(\ref{PPMTs}) or in the Lorentz extension LE (\ref{Dim0Start})--(\ref{Dim0End}), we observe that commutators of generators in $\{\hat{P}_{\mu},\hat{P}^*_{\mu}, \Phi,\bar{\Phi}, T_\mu, \bar{T}_\nu\}$ in these modified algebras yield terms of order $1/R$ for the modified NPE.
+Conversely, they produce terms of order $1/R^2$ for the remaining generators of the Lorentz extension in both the modified NPE or LE.
+This indicates their significant suppression for large $R$.
+The mechanism governing the transition from a Non-contracted Poincaré extension (such as NPE) or from a modified Lorentz extension (such as LE) will determine whether a stage emerges where the CLE becomes prevalent.